 To ensure that only those in genuine need receive support, the NDIS conducts thorough needs assessments.
 This process is essential to prevent fraudulent claims by individuals without disabilities who seek to benefit from the scheme’s resources.
 In recent years, there have been instances of people faking disabilities to access government support, depriving those who genuinely require assistance.

-To expedite the process, it is advisable to provide clear and comprehensive information about the disability and its impact on daily activities.
+To expedite the process, it is advisable to provide clear and comprehensive information about the disability.
+Its impact on daily activities.
 The needs assessment process allows the NDIS to consider each person’s disability, their support requirements, and their short- and long-term goals.

 Connecting with Service Providers